coder/vscode-coder/README.md

 ## Planned work

+- Rethink `Open` UX
+  - should we link to Remote SSH panel? should
+  - should we allow opening directly into project dirs ourselves?

 - Authenticate the CLI from VS Code
   - Install the CLI from VS Code
   - Run without the CLI installed